SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Deinitializer Declaration
 -------------------------

-A deinitializer declaration declares a deinitializer for a class type.
+A :newTerm:`deinitializer declaration` declares a deinitializer for a class type.
 Deinitializers take no parameters and have the following form:

 .. syntax-outline::